GBU-57A/B MOP

-The GBU-57 series MOP—the initials stand for Guided Bomb Unit and Massive Ordnance Penetrator—is a 30000 lb class, 20.5 ft precision-guided munition "bunker buster" bomb developed by Boeing for the United States Air Force (USAF).
-Composed of a BLU-127 bomb body and an integrated GPS/INS guidance package, the GBU-57 has seven variants, the most recent being the GBU-57F/B. Due to its size and weight, the GBU-57 MOP can only be carried by the Northrop B-2 Spirit strategic bomber and the B-21 Raider, although initial tests were conducted with a modified Boeing B-52 Stratofortress.
+The GBU-57 series MOP—the initials stand for Guided Bomb Unit and Massive Ordnance Penetrator—is a 30000 lb class, 20.5 ft precision-guided "bunker buster" bomb developed by Boeing for the United States Air Force (USAF).
+Composed of a BLU-127 bomb body and an integrated GPS/INS guidance package, the GBU-57 has seven variants, the most recent being the GBU-57F/B. Due to its size and weight, the GBU-57 MOP can be carried only by the Northrop B-2 Spirit strategic bomber and the B-21 Raider, although initial tests were conducted with a modified Boeing B-52 Stratofortress.

-The GBU-57 MOP was first used in combat on June 22, 2025, when seven Northrop B-2 Spirit stealth bombers dropped 14 GBU-57 bombs on Iran's Fordow Uranium Enrichment Plant and Natanz Nuclear Facility.
+The GBU-57 MOP was first used in combat on June 22, 2025, when seven Northrop B-2 Spirit stealth bombers dropped 14 GBU-57s on Iran's Fordow Uranium Enrichment Plant and Natanz Nuclear Facility.
+GBU-57s were also used in combat in the 2026 Iran war.

 The bomb is much larger than earlier USAF bunker-busters such as the 5000 lb GBU-28 and GBU-37.
+Despite weighing more than the MOAB, the latter contains a larger amount of explosive, as a more general purpose munition.